tc-imba/VE280/README.md

 There are five projects in each semester, with the related files, the solution and the (pre)test-cases.

-The whole repository is organized as a CLion Project.
+The whole repository is organized as a CMake Project.

 ### Project 1